 We shared the special occasion with 30,000 of our new friends that spent the night waiting in anticipation for the sun to rise on the longest day of the year.
 The English Heritage site allows visitors to arrive at 7 pm in order to catch sunset.

-After watching the sun go down and listening to groups drumming and singing, we caught some shut-eye in our Europcar rented Volkswagon Golf before heading back in for sunrise. * Check out our post on
+After watching the sun go down and listening to groups drumming and singing, we caught some shut-eye in our Europcar rented Volkswagon Golf before heading back in for sunrise.* Check out our post on how to hire a car in the UK.

 Glastonbury Tor is a small hill in Southwestern England with 360° views over the verdant countryside.
 From the top of Glastonbury Tor, you can see flatlands stretching for miles filled with pastures and farms.